• Skip to primary navigation

 • Seasonings – sugar, chili powder, oregano and cumin.
 If you want it spicy, add some cayenne pepper or hot sauce.
 If you really want it spicy, add some chopped jalapeno peppers.

 Heat olive oil in a 10 inch skillet and sauté onions until they have softened, about 3-5 minutes.
 Add ground beef or chicken and cook until brown and cooked through.
 Drain off any excess grease.
 Add cilantro and seasonings.
-At this point you can add to the crock pot or leave in the skillet.
+At this point you can add it to a crock pot or leave in the skillet.

 Cooked hamburger with cilantro and seasonings in a skillet.